Temp Mail Logo

 What is SPF flattening and when do I need it?

 SPF flattening is the process of recursively resolving all include: and redirect= mechanisms in an SPF record to their actual underlying IP addresses, then replacing the nested lookup chain with explicit ip4: and ip6: entries.
-You need SPF flattening when your domain uses multiple email service providers -- such as Google Workspace, SendGrid, Mailchimp, Salesforce, and HubSpot simultaneously -- because each include: directive adds one or more DNS lookups.
+You need SPF flattening when your domain uses multiple email service providers, such as Google Workspace, SendGrid, Mailchimp, Salesforce, and HubSpot simultaneously, because each include: directive adds one or more DNS lookups.
 RFC 7208 limits SPF evaluation to exactly 10 DNS lookups.
 When you exceed this limit, the receiving mail server returns a PermError status, meaning your SPF record fails validation regardless of whether the sending IP is legitimately authorised.

 Why does SPF have a 10 DNS lookup limit and what happens when you exceed it?

 The 10-lookup limit was established in RFC 7208 (the SPF specification) to prevent denial-of-service attacks where a malicious SPF record could trigger an unbounded chain of DNS queries against arbitrary servers, amplifying the attack and consuming server resources.
 When a receiving mail server evaluates your SPF record and encounters more than 10 mechanisms that require a DNS lookup (include:, a, mx, ptr, exists:, redirect=), it returns a PermError result.
 This PermError is treated as an SPF failure.
-If your DMARC policy is p=quarantine or p=reject, this means legitimate email from your domain may be sent to spam or rejected outright -- not because it came from an unauthorised server, but purely due to the lookup count.
+If your DMARC policy is p=quarantine or p=reject, this means legitimate email from your domain may be sent to spam or rejected outright.
+Not because it came from an unauthorised server, but purely due to the lookup count.

 How does SPF record flattening work technically?